Key takeaways

 If you’re sick, you make an appointment to see a doctor, right?
-Well, if you’re in the United States and are one of the many people who is either uninsured or underinsured, getting medical care isn’t quite so simple.
+Well, if you’re in the United States and are one of the many people who are either uninsured or underinsured, getting medical care isn’t quite so simple.
 The healthcare system can be wildly expensive for those without insurance—or for those whose insurance doesn’t cover enough.
-Out-of-pocket medical bills can range from $68 to $234 for a simple visit to your primary care physician, and that is only for the doctor’s fee.
+Out-of-pocket medical bills can range from $150 to $400 for a visit to your primary care physician, and that is only for the doctor’s fee.
 Other services like imaging and blood work will run that bill up even more.
+The average cost for a basic physical exam without insurance is $387.
+So, how do you access a doctor without health insurance?
+Luckily, there are a few options available.
+However, they vary by where you live, what kind of treatment is required, and other factors specific to your circumstances.
+Healthcare costs can be very intimidating, but the good news is that there are ways to be informed and make decisions that minimize your medical expenses.

 RELATED: Why are Americans skipping healthcare services?